Alabama Central Disbursement Division

 Child Support Guidelines Review

-Schedule of Basic Child Support Obligations
+Schedule of Basic Child-Support

-The Schedule of Basic Child Support Obligations was developed through research sponsored
+The Schedule of Basic Child-Support Obligations was developed through research sponsored

 on the cost of supporting children at various income levels.
-This schedule is based
+This Schedule is based

 on gross income and has been adjusted for Alabama's income distribution relative

 to the U. S. income distribution.
-It also incorporates the federal income tax provisions

-care costs, provided such costs do not exceed those on the schedule of guidelines
+provided such costs do not exceed those on this schedule of guidelines for licensed child care costs

-for licensed child care costs published by the Alabama Department of Human Resources
+published by the Alabama Department of Human Resources (DHR).